nautilus-cyberneering/git-queue/README.md

 ## Features

-For the time being is only allows one active (unfinished) job.
+For the time being, it only allows one active (unfinished) job.
 Check the [Roadmap](https://github.com/Nautilus-Cyberneering/git-queue/issues/6) for upcoming features.

 ### When to use it

 You can use it if:

 - You have workflows running in parallel.
-- The workflows are going to create new commits in a branch and those commits are going to be merge into another branch.
+- The workflows are going to create new commits in a branch and those commits are going to be merged into another branch.
 - And you wan to coordinate them to avoid concurrency problems like duplicate commits or commits in the wrong order.

 ### Why to use it

 There are other alternatives like [GitHub concurrency groups](https://docs.github.com/en/actions/using-jobs/using-concurrency), but:

-- In some cases it could be convenient not to couple your application to GitHub infrastructure.
+- In some cases, it could be convenient not to couple your application to the GitHub infrastructure.
 - Concurrency problems are very tricky to detect and solve.
-This solution offer a high level of traceability.
+This solution offers a high level of traceability.
 - This solution does not require external services, only Git.

 ### Use case